Cameron-Ray/IrrigationPiHat/How-To/DesignProcess.md

 ### Step 2

-Make sure that the amplification module has been connected properly for both soil moisture sensors.
+Make sure that the amplification module has been connected properly with both soil moisture sensors.